kokolina1888/sr-list/sr-list/README.md

-#SHOPPING RECIPE LIST /SR-LIST/
+# SHOPPING RECIPE LIST /SR-LIST/

+## The Idea
-The Idea: Mark your favorites recipes - add them to Your Favorite List and later or directly add them to Your Shopping List to get a summarised list of products you need to buy to prepare the recipes ...
+Mark your favorites recipes - add them to Your Favorite List and later or directly add them to Your Shopping List to get a summarised list of products you need to buy to prepare the recipes ...

-Table of Contents
+### Table of Contents

 How To Use The App:
 Pages available to both Registered and Guest Users -